kslamph/teleflow/docs/flow-guide.md

 If `NextStep` is not explicitly set on a step, the builder automatically links it to the subsequently defined step.

 #### Basic Text Steps
-By default, steps are of `StepTypeText`.
+All flow steps accept text input by default.
 You'll typically use the `OnStart` handler to prompt the user and the `OnInput` handler (or just rely on `NextStep`) to process their text response.

 The `FlowStepBuilder` has a `WithPrompt(message string)` method. **Currently, this method is a placeholder and does not automatically send the prompt.** You must use `OnStart` to send messages.
 ```go